PGallagher69/microbit-workshop/radio-bluetooth/7-new-project-bluetooth.md

 </p>

 - Press the "Remove extension(s) and add bluetooth" button.
-- You will return to the MakeCode Editor, and instead of a Radio Toolbox Section, you'll now have a Radio Toolbox Section;
+- You will return to the MakeCode Editor, and instead of a Radio Toolbox Section, you'll now have a Bluetooth Toolbox Section;

 <p align="center">
     <img src="images/7-bluetooth-section.jpg" width="250px" >